All Episodes

 They purposely avoid listening to the program.

-Uh and that to me, that that's the critical line.
+And that, to me, that's the critical line.

-This is up for two months before anybody raises think about it.
+This is up for two months before anybody raises this think about it.

-And it wasn't my audience that raised this think about it.
+And it wasn't my audience that raised a snake about it.

-So he says, says something about how isolated Limbaugh may be from the rest of us.
+So he says something about how isolated Limbaugh may be from the rest of us.

-Limbaugh's targets a wildly popular presidential candidate, precisely the sort of political expression the first amendment was written to protect.
+Limbaugh targets a wildly popular presidential candidate, precisely the sort of political expression the First Amendment was written to protect.

 I may not agree with Limbaugh's politics, but he has a right to express them.